-Ensuring access to fundamental human needs, such as food, clothing, and shelter, is critical for human beings.
-In this regard, public housing serves as a primary means of affording safe and reasonably priced dwellings to those facing financial hardships.
-Generally, the type of housing provided by the government is called 'public housing', whereas those provided by state or non-profit organisations are called 'social housing' (McCarty, 2014).
-In Myanmar, housing provided by the government to low-income families, middle-income families and government staff can be categorised as lowcost housing, affordable housing and government staff rental housing, respectively.
-In the present paper, the term 'public housing' will be used to cover all types of housing provided by the government in Myanmar.
+Ensuring access to fundamental human needs, such as food, clothing and shelter, is critical for human beings.
+In this regard, public housing serves as a primary means of affording safe and reasonably priced dwellings, including for those facing financial hardships.
+Generally, the type of housing provided by the government is called "public housing", whereas housing provided by state or non-profit organisations are called "social housing" (McCarty, 2014).
+In Myanmar, housing provided by the government to low-income families, middle-income families and government staff can be categorised as low-cost housing, affordable housing and government staff rental housing, respectively.
+In the present study, the term "public housing" is used to refer to all types of housing provided by the government in Myanmar.